 Required Minimum Distributions - No matter where your account ends up, a 403(b) or an IRA, you will be subject to mandatory withdrawals known as required minimum distributions.
-For 403(b) plans, these distributions generally need to be started no later than April 1 of the year following the year you attain age 72 (if attained in 2022) or age 73 if attained in 2023 (or the year in which you retire, if later).
-For IRAs, the first distribution must be taken after attainment of age 72 in 2022 or 73 in 2023 and later, regardless of employment status.
+For traditional 403(b) plans, these distributions generally need to be started no later than April 1 of the year following the year you attain age 73 (or the year in which you retire, if later).
+For IRAs, the first distribution must be taken after attainment of age 73 regardless of employment status.
 The IRS provides tables to determine the amount of your withdrawal, which is a percentage based on the dollar amount in your account and your beneficiary designation.